 a lab1 subdirectory (so when you have

 done this the labs directory will have two subdirectories -- lab0 and lab1).
-Now get in the lab1 subdirectory.

 The following instructions lead you through writing and modifying several Java programs.
 The goals

 learn more about emacs, Linux, and simple Java programs.